Concordium/concordium-scan/frontend/README.md

 - **Jest sometimes has problems with absolute- and auto imports**

   When running tests, Jest cannot find some components (e.g.) `Button` when they are imported with absolute paths or when they are auto-imported.
 This is illogical, as it can import other modules just fine (e.g. `Table`).

+- **Vue3 Carousel does not properly export it's types** We've "solved" this by declaring the module on our own, but that just hides the problem.
+See https://github.com/ismail9k/vue3-carousel/issues/10.